The1stMartian/nextflow_rnaseq/README.md

         - the output files will be written to the /output folder

 ## Building the Docker container from scratch
+- Prior to building the docker container:
-- Build the human genome using STAR.
-This takes several hours.
+- Download the HG38 genome files from NCBI and build the human genome using STAR.
+(Can take several hours.)
-- Download the nextflow binary file
+- Download the nextflow binary to a local directory (curl -s https://get.nextflow.io | bash)
-- Modify the dockerfile to include the genome folder and nextflow file: "ADD path/to/genome /genomeFiles/hg38" and "ADD path/to/nextflow /usr/bin"
+- Modify the dockerfile to specify the path to your local folders containing the NextFlow binary and genome files: "ADD path/to/genomeFolder /genomeFiles/hg38" and "ADD path/to/NextFlowBinary /usr/bin".
+These commands will add NextFlow to a location on the path and place the genome in the correct location for STAR.
+- Then build the docker container with "docker build -t <name> ."